 - Greg has been recognized as a Rising Star in the area of Intellectual Property by Northern California Super Lawyers (2014 – 2020)

 Greg counsels clients on a variety of intellectual property matters focusing in a range of technical fields, including software, electromechanical devices and medical devices.
-In his patent practice, he has handled matters involving computer modeling (machine learning, neural networks), computer vision, cloud computing, social networking, advertising, financial products and systems, encryption, blockchain and other distributed ledger technologies, and gaming.
+In his patent practice, he has handled matters involving computer modeling (machine learning, neural networks), computer vision, autonomous vehicles, cloud computing, social networking, advertising, financial products and systems, encryption, blockchain and other distributed ledger technologies, and gaming.

 Additionally, Greg’s practice includes a significant focus on portfolio analysis and patent valuation studies catered to the needs of individual transactions, including leading a team of a “no stone unturned” analysis for a 9-figure deal.
 He has worked with brokers to prepare portfolios for sale and with buyers in performing diligence of broker work-product.